ajrgodfrey/ActionBook/BrailleRInAction/04b-NewGraphCommands.md

 Tasks that warrant a method being written for each of a variety of classes include:

 - we might need a function to print the object out in an easy to use fashion.
-THis happens all the time, but most R users just take it for granted that the output looks the way it does.
+This happens all the time, but most R users just take it for granted that the output looks the way it does.
 In fact, the output is formatted behind the scenes.
 - we may need to plot the results in a graph.
 A simple `plot()` command does all sorts of different things.
 Novice users just watch the magic without asking how it happens.
 - we may need to create a different kind of object that summarizes the original object in some way.
 This is already done using the `summary()` function, but that simple `summary()` command is actually a set of functions for different classes.